rfinnie/jekyll-finnie/_posts/2017-02-05-home-sweet-home-light-bulbs.md

 [1] All of my internal lighting is 2700K, the standard "warm" temperature.
 The garage is 4000K to replicate standard fluorescent tubes, but the security light is 5000K.
 Higher color temperature is better for security lights, as it's easier to pick out features.
-Those typical orange street lights you see everywhere are so ubiquitous because they are among the most efficient lighting available in terms of lumens per watt (even better than LED).
+Those typical orange street lights (sodium vapor HPS) you see everywhere are so ubiquitous because they are among the most efficient lighting available in terms of lumens per watt (even better than LED).
 But police officers hate them because it's hard to make out people under that light.